 Choosing the right travel companion can make or break your trip.
-The next time you’re planning a vacation, keep these five tips in mind.
+The next time you’re planning a vacation, keep these five tips in mind.1.
+Find someone with common interests.

 2. Make sure you have compatible travel styles.